bartoszlenar/Validot/docs/DOCUMENTATION.md

 - `WithReferenceLoopProtection` enables the protection against the [reference loop](#reference-loop).
   - If not explicitly set, the [validator](#validator) turns it on automatically if the [reference loop](#reference-loop) is theoretically possible according to the [specification](#specification).
 - `WithReferenceLoopProtectionDisabled` disables the protection against the [reference loop](#reference-loop).
-  - One scenario when this protection is redundant is when you're absolutely sure that the object won't have [reference loops](#reference-loop), because the model is e.g. deserialized from the string.
+  - One scenario when this protection is redundant is when you're absolutely sure that the object won't have [reference loops](#reference-loop), because the model is e.g., deserialized from the string.

 #### WithTranslation